eellak/nlpbuddy/README.md

 It leverages [Spacy](https://spacy.io) for the NLP tasks plus [Gensim's](https://github.com/RaRe-Technologies/gensim) implementation of the TextRank algorithm for text summarization.

-It supports Greek and English texts, with automatic identification of language.
+It supports texts in the following languages: Greek, English, German, Spanish, Portoguese, French, Italian and Dutch.
+Language identification is performed automatically through [langid](https://github.com/saffsd/langid.py)

 Tasks include:
 1. Text tokenization
-2. Sentence splitting
+2. Sentence splitting (lemmatized sentences too)
 3. Part of Speech tags identification (verbs, nouns etc)
 4. Named Entity Recognition (Location, Person, Organisation etc)
-5. Text summarization (using TextRang algorithm, implemented by Gensim)
+5. Text summarization (using TextRank algorithm, implemented by Gensim)
 6. Keywords extraction
 7. Language identification
-8. For the Greek language, Categorization of text in one of the following categories: Αθλητισμός, Ελλάδα, Επιστήμη, Κόσμος, Οικονομία, Περιβάλλον, Πολιτική, Τέχνες, Υγεία
+8. For the Greek language, Categorization of text

+Text can either be provided or imported after specifying a url - we use library [python readability](https://github.com/buriy/python-readability) for this plus [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)

-Classifier is built with [FastText](https://fasttext.cc) and is trained in 20.000 articles labeled in these categories.
+The Greek classifier is built with [FastText](https://fasttext.cc) and is trained in 20.000 articles labeled in these categories.

 ## Demo
 A working demo can be found on [http://nlp.wordgames.gr](http://nlp.wordgames.gr)